DylanMeeus/springboot_jwt_blog/_posts/2015-11-10-introducing-angular2-jwt-a-library-for-authentication-in-angular-2.markdown

 ---

 ---
 **TL;DR:** We've just released **[angular2-jwt](https://github.com/auth0/angular2-jwt)**, an open-source library for working with JWTs in Angular 2.
 With it, you can do authenticated HTTP requests, check the user's JWT, and more.
 Read on for more details, or check out the [repo](https://github.com/auth0/angular2-jwt).
-You can also read the [docs](https://auth0.com/docs/quickstart/spa/angular2/no-api) to find out how to easily use Auth0 with **angular2-jwt**.

 ---